 Arrive early for required security screening and anticipate large crowds.
 Be prepared to pass through several security screenings before reaching the section indicated on your ticket.

 All ticket holders may be required to pass through security screening, including handbag inspection.
-At the 2013 Swearing-In Ceremony, the following items were prohibited from being brought into the ticketed viewing areas near the Capitol:
+The following items are prohibited at the 2017 Swearing-In Ceremony:

-- Knives, blades, or sharp objects (of any length)
+- knives, blades, or other sharp objects (any length)

-- Other items that may pose a threat to the security of the event as determined by and at the discretion of the security screener
+- and any other items that may pose a threat to the security of the event as determined by and at the discretion of the security screeners.